Ethiopian migrants held in Saudi Arabia call it ‘hellish’

 He said he was detained nine months ago because his Saudi residence card had expired.
 “The only thing I want now is to return to Ethiopia, but that’s just a dream for now,” he said.
 The detainees spoke on condition of anonymity out of fear for their safety.

-The COVID-19 pandemic has complicated their repatriation, with Ethiopian authorities saying they don’t have the quarantine capacity to handle the return of so many people at once.
+The COVID-19 pandemic has complicated their repatriation, with Ethiopian authorities saying they don’t have the quarantine capacity to handle the return of so many people at once, which could overwhelm the health system.

 Ethiopia’s state minister at the foreign ministry, Tsion Teklu, told the AP that up to 16,000 Ethiopians are estimated to be held in Saudi prisons.
 She said some 4,000 have been repatriated since April.